nextstrain/nextstrain-walkthrough/README.md

 By the end of this workshop, you will know how to:

   - identify the necessary input files to perform a genomic epidemiology analysis with Nextstrain
-  - run commands in Nextstrain’s bioinformatics toolkit including Augur and Nextalign to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online
+  - run commands in Nextstrain’s bioinformatics toolkit including Augur and Nextclade to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online
   - inspect and understand the contents of Nextstrain toolkit command outputs
   - visualize and interpret a phylogenetic tree produced by Nextstrain’s bioinformatics toolkit using Auspice or [auspice.us](https://auspice.us)